-This present world is temporarily and to a degree ruled by "angels," specifically the Devil....
+As an aside this present world is temporarily and to a degree ruled by "angels," subjected specifically to one angel, the Devil.
+We can see this in the following passages.

-Luke 4:6+ And the devil said to Him, "I will give You all this domain and its glory; for it has been handed over (perfect tense - paradidomi) to me, and I give it to whomever I wish.
+Luke 4:6+ And the devil said to Him, "I will give You all this domain and its glory; forit has been handed over (perfect tense - paradidomi) to me, and I give it to whomever I wish.